 Power – Twin Engines

 The Fun Country houseboat we were aboard had a 265-gallon fuel tank.
-Combined with the twin Evinrude E-Tec 200 Outboards, this provides a reliable and efficient power source with a range big enough for our needs (we went about 60-80 miles up the lake and back).
+Combined with the twin Evinrude E-Tec 200 Outboards, this provided a reliable and efficient power source with a range big enough for our needs (we went about 60-80 miles up the lake and back).
 Keeping the engines below 3,000 RPM is wise for both fuel efficiency and wear-and-tear.
-Remember, the less train you put on the engines, the less chance you’ll have any mechanical issues.
+Remember, the less stress you put on the engines, the less chance you’ll have any mechanical issues.

 Above: Ryan McVinney inspecting the two outboard engines onboard a 59-foot Fun Country houseboat on Lake Powell.
 Photo by Scott Sanders for Boat Trader.

-I would recommend getting a houseboat with two engines rather than a single engine.
+I’d always recommend getting a houseboat with two engines rather than a single engine.
 The first reason is for redundancy (in case one fails, you have a back up – which actually happened to us during our trip, due to a spun prop that we were luckily able to repair).
 The second reason is for maneuverability and ease-of-operation.
 As anyone that has ever driven a twin-screw boat can attest, they are much easier to maneuver in tight spaces than single screw boats (i.e. boats with only one propeller).
 You can literally turn on a dime with twin engines, by simply putting one in forward and the other in reverse.

 Main Salon & Galley